 Today we are undergoing a similar shift in technology and culture: words, which were once proverbially static, solid and authoritative – to say something was printed in black and white meant it was unquestionably true – are now more likely to be seen as fluid and transient.
 Moreover, the move from words being housed in physical objects, such as books and magazines, to being available online reduces their perceived value.
 Like most online content, words are seen as being free – free to read, free to distribute, and free to copy for your own use.
 Why would we then expect a student who downloads music for free to think twice about copying text from a Web site?

 Of course, the Internet does make a certain kind of opportunistic plagiarism possible – the capacity to copy and paste encourages those students who otherwise wouldn’t submit an assignment at all to plagiarize, since in most K-12 schools the penalty for plagiarism is no worse than a zero – but the issue is larger than that.
 Because of the attitudes described above, many students genuinely don’t understand the notion of plagiarism: if your teacher asks you for a report on Alexander the Great, what could be more natural than copying and pasting from the Wikipedia article on the subject?
 The idea that the information should be cited might seem silly – where else are you going to get it but Wikipedia or Google? – and saying that it should be wrapped in quotation marks and surrounded by the student’s own words would likely seem entirely arbitrary.
-As a result, studies such as this one by Common Sense Media have shown that many students (36%) do not consider plagiarizing an entire essay from an Internet source to be a major offense, and a significant number (19%) do not even consider it to be cheating.
+As a result, studies have shown that many students (36%) do not consider plagiarizing an entire essay from an Internet source to be a major offense, and a significant number (19%) do not even consider it to be cheating.

 The general anonymity of online life and of information sources such as Wikipedia contribute to this problem.
 If plagiarism is theft, as it’s traditionally been viewed, how can you steal something that has no owner?
 Wikipedia polices images and video that are contributed to it, but cannot practically do the same with article text (in fact the bulk of many Wikipedia articles is made up of copied texts from public domain sources that are typically not cited.)
 As well as a decline in the value of words, there has been a decline in the perceived value of authors as well, and of authorship as a concept.
 There’s a very real sense today that fans of a property “own” it in as meaningful a way as the actual copyright owner.
 (The corporate ownership of mass media icons such as Superman may have contributed to this, but the same attitude is held towards properties such as Star Wars and Star Trek, which are strongly associated with their creators George Lucas and Gene Roddenberry.)